Holy Lama Spice Drops – Review & Giveaway #47

 The range is quite large and include spice blends as well as individual spices.
 There are a number of kits containing a collection of relevant spices.
 I had my eye on the Baker’s Spice Drop Kit, a collection of five spices: cardamom, cinnamon, ginger, nutmeg and vanilla.
 However I was only sent a bottle of cinnamon and one of tulsi to try out.

 As soon as I unwrapped the outer layer of protective plastic from the cinnamon bottle I nearly swooned with the wonderful scent that emanated from it.
 I adore cinnamon and if forced into a corner, would probably name it as my favourite spice.
 One drop is meant to be the equivalent of ½ a teaspoon of the ground spice.
 I tried a tiny drop neat and it was very strong – not something I’d recommend.
-I tried it out to good effect in my Spicy Orange and Chocolate Easter Bundt.
+The first thing I made with it, was this Spicy Orange and Chocolate Easter Bundt.
 I used one drop only, hoping to get just a hint of cinnamon and it worked perfectly.

 The tulsi I was a little more unsure about.
 CT and I drink quite a bit of tulsi tea and are accustomed to the flavour.
 Holy basil, as it’s also known, has a very distinctive taste and although I was keen to try it with chocolate I wasn’t at all sure it would work.
 I decided to use it first in a cup of hot chocolate, a rich dark drinking chocolate I am currently reviewing.
 The directions say one drop for every 200ml of liquid or more to taste.
 I had 250ml of liquid and used only one drop and it was very powerful.
 I’m not sure I shall be taking to tulsi hot chocolate as a regular drink, but it did sort of work.
 Like coffee and tea, it has similar bitter notes which marry well together.
 It was, however, too strong and I was left with a powerful tulsi taste in my mouth for a long time afterwards.
 So for this extract, I would suggest, proceed with caution.